 The usual remedy for breach of contract is the awarding of damages.
-In some cases an injunction can be sought to restrain a termination of employment that is a breach of the employment contract.
+In rare cases you can seek an injunction to stop a termination of employment that is a breach of your employment contract, or to reinstate you if you have been suspended from work.
 We can advise you about your rights under your employment contract and what you can do if your employer breaches the contract.

 Nikolich v Goldman Sachs